-The overarching mission of the Harvard School of Public Health is to advance the public’s health through learning, discovery, and communication.
+The overarching mission of the Harvard T.H.
+Chan School of Public Health is to advance the public’s health through learning, discovery, and communication.
 To pursue this mission, the School produces knowledge through research, reproduces knowledge through higher education, and translates knowledge into evidence that can be communicated to the public, policy makers, and practitioners to advance the health of populations.

 The School traces its roots to public health activism at the turn of the last century, a time of energetic social reform.
-HSPH is the direct descendant of the first professional training program of public health in America, a joint venture forged in 1913 between Harvard University and the Massachusetts Institute of Technology, and known as the Harvard-MIT School for Health Officers.
+This School is the direct descendant of the first professional training program of public health in America, a joint venture forged in 1913 between Harvard University and the Massachusetts Institute of Technology, and known as the Harvard-MIT School for Health Officers.
 The partnership offered courses in preventive medicine at Harvard Medical School, sanitary engineering at Harvard University and allied subjects at MIT.

 As one of the largest employers in Massachusetts, Harvard University understands the importance of employee satisfaction and work/life balance and works diligently to ensure that employees receive a competitive total compensation package.
 What is total compensation?
 Total compensation is the pay, benefits, work/life supports and services provided to employees.